uDeviceX/uDeviceX/doc/DEV/conventions.md

   * input/output come after input and start with `/* io */`
   * output comes after input/output and start with `/**/` or `/* o */` depending on the context
   * workspace comes at the end ans starts with `/* w */`
+* do **not** use references, use pointers instead (it is easier to see how the variable is passed from the caller point of view)

 ## file structure